drMurlly/Matrix-Mining/README.md

 Here's the deal: to keep things running smoothly, we need to restart the containers regularly.
 This means doing it at least once a week.
 If your disk space is on the tighter side, you might even need to do it twice a week.

-Here's how to set it up:
+Here's how to set it up.

 First, log in as the root user:
 ```